 If you're listening to this show and you're into Alex, whether you realize it or not, you're aspiring to be a follower of Pinochet and Emperor Palpatine while pretending that you're super into the Constitution.

-Now you know why they're trying to crowd a race war and crash the economy and keep us locked down and say America's to blame for the virus and then lie about all the stuff because they're going to be destroyed if Trump wins again because they're all going to go to prison.
+Now you know why they're trying to crawl a race war and crash the economy and keep us locked down and say America's to blame for the virus and then lie about all the stuff because they're going to be destroyed if Trump wins again because they're all going to go to prison.

 So I understand falling for Trump's whole lock her up thing the first time around back in 2016.